Lawyer claims Depp was misogynistic abuser of ex-wife Heard

 Wass said that for Depp the “combination … of drink, drugs, jealousy and anger was lethal.”

-Heard’s evidence was backed by witnesses including her sister Whitney Henriquez, who said she had seen Depp hit Heard “multiple times” during a fracas at the couple’s LA penthouse in March 2015.

 Depp, who gave evidence for almost five days, branded he allegations a “hoax” and claimed Heard was the aggressor during their volatile relationship.
-He acknowledged using a wide variety of drugs including marijuana, cocaine and opioid painkillers, but denied drugs made him violent.
+He acknowledged using a wide variety of drugs including marijuana, cocaine and opioid painkillers, but denied the substances made him violent.

 Depp’s former romantic partners Vanessa Paradis and Winona Ryder signed written witness statements saying he had never been violent to them, and several current or former employees gave evidence supporting Depp.